If you're in immediate danger you should always call 999

 What is domestic abuse?

-Domestic abuse, or domestic violence, is defined across Government as any incident of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members, regardless of their gender or sexuality (CPS, 2017).
+Domestic abuse, or domestic violence, is defined across Government as any incident of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members, regardless of their gender or sexuality.

-Domestic abuse can occur in both heterosexual and LGBTQ+ relationships, and can effect anyone, young or old, any ethnicity or sexual identity, any religion and social background.
+Anyone can be a victim of domestic abuse and sexual violence.
+It can occur in both heterosexual and LGBTQ+ relationships, and can effect anyone, young or old, any ethnicity or sexual identity, any religion and social background.

 It is a pattern of behaviour which is motivated by the abuser seeking to establish and maintain power and control over another person.

-Abuse is not limited to physical assaults and encompasses a range of behaviours which will be experienced everyday.
+Abuse doesn't have to be physical, and includes a range of behaviours which will be experienced everyday.
 It may involve a process of isolating you from family and friends.
 There are likely to be rules which if broken will result in consequences and this will create a sense of fear which is how the power and control is maintained.

-Isolation is a key tactic used by abusers to establish power and control.
+Isolation is a key tactic used by abusers to establish power and control, and to try and make you completely dependant on them.
 An abuser seeking to isolate you may:

 - Prevent you from seeing family and friends